 Do you sell stock and want to track your inventory purchased, sold and stock on hand?

 Is your business very tiny with very few banking transactions, or requirement of sales invoicing, or do you work on the side and need help with tax calculations?

 These are all very good, well established, award-winning, international software options so you won’t be making a bad decision no matter which one you choose.

 You could sign up for the free 30 days trial on the two you like the most and use that time to explore them all, practice entering data on their demo/dummy companies if they have one, check out their help and support pages and videos, and generally see which one you get a good feel for.

 If you have an accountant, you could get their advice, but you need to know that if they are partnered with just one of these brands, they may only promote that one brand to you.
 Which is fine because it means they will (or should) know the software inside and out and may be able to provide you with a Partner price (meaning you could get that software cheaper than what you would get it yourself) and good support – but this will depend on the type of Accountant you have.

-If you don’t want to pay for bookkeeping software, go check out the free options available (we only recommend good ones) or if you want to work within Microsoft Excel to do all your bookkeeping, check out our Excel spreadsheets.
+If you don’t want to pay for bookkeeping software, go check out the free options available, see further down this page (I only recommend the best ones I can find) or if you want to work within Microsoft Excel to do your basic bookkeeping, check out my Excel templates.